 Tip: If the fuel icon fails to display, an open or short circuit has occurred in the fuel sensor circuit.
-See your dealer.
+Your POLARIS dealer can assist.

 - 3. Information Display Area This area displays odometer, trip meter, engine hour meter and programmable service hour interval. - 4.
 Under / Over Voltage This warning usually indicates that the vehicle is operating at an RPM too low to keep the battery charged.
 It may also occur when the engine is at idle and high electrical load (lights, cooling fan, accessories) is applied.
 Drive at a higher RPM or recharge the battery to clear the warning. - 5.
 Clock The clock displays time in a 12-hour or 24-hour format.
-See page 45 for resetting instructions. - 6.
+See page 42 for resetting instructions. - 6.
 Service Indicator A flashing wrench symbol alerts the operator that the preset service interval has been reached.
-The vehicle should be brought to your dealer for scheduled maintenance.
-See page 45 for resetting instructions. - 7.
-4X4 Indicator This indicator illuminates when the 4X4 system is engaged (switch is on 4X4). - 8.
-Turf Mode Indicator This indicator illuminates when the operator unlocks the differential.
-See page 39.
+Your POLARIS dealer can provide scheduled maintenance.
+See page 42 for resetting instructions. - 7.
+4X4 Indicator This indicator illuminates when the 4X4 system is engaged (switch is on 4X4).